COUNTRY PROFILE

 Market Opportunities

-• Local food processors continue to increase production capacity and improve product quality by using quality ingredients to meet both local and international market demand.
+• Local food processors continue to increase production capacity and improve product quality

 Key Issues

-• Most low and middle-income households in small cities and rural areas cannot afford imported products due to widening income inequality and a lack of modern retail establishments.
+• Most low- and middle-income households in small cities and rural areas cannot afford imported products due to widening income inequality and a lack of modern retail establishments

-• Vietnam remains a price-sensitive market where U.S. food ingredients face fierce competition from local and regional products.
+• Vietnam remains a price-sensitive market

 • Technical barriers to trade, sanitary and phytosanitary issues, and high tariffs limit imports of U.S. consumer-oriented products